sebastiansilveira/BaSP-B2022-Etapa-1/readme.md

 We added CSS to our HTML file in order to give the application different styles that are lacking in a plain HTML file.

 #### Week 04:
 We switched our CSS approach using Flexbox instead of positions to give our web application the designed we required.
+We also applied a responsive design in order for our website to accommodate its elements depending on the device that is being used; mobile, iPad or computer.